RafaelAmbruster/ApplicasterDemoApp/README.md

 # Applicaster Demo App
 This is a small assignment that consist in develop an android app for consuption of Twitter API.

+# What the app do
+Basic app that connect with Twitter API and obtain 10 Tweet of the most influential people (more followers) based on a hashtag or a text, every 20 seconds the screen is refreshed based on the last used hashtag/text.
+Every searched text and its results is stored onto SQLite database for posterior analysis.

 # Prerequisites
 Java 8.
 Android SDK v25